doriantaylor/rb-forget-passwords/README.md

-# LazyAuth: Web Authentication, But Lazy
+# ForgetPasswords: Web Authentication, But Lazy

-LazyAuth is a stand-alone Web authentication module that replicates the "forgot-my-password" user flow, which will, on request, e-mail a special link to an address on a predefined list, in lieu of password-based authentication.
+ForgetPasswords is a stand-alone Web authentication module that replicates the "forgot-my-password" user flow, which will, on request, e-mail a special link to an address on a predefined list, in lieu of password-based authentication.
 This module makes use of [a